dhhepting/dhhepting.github.io/_assignments/CS-280/blog-critique-6m.md

     l1: Assessment is uneven.
 Although it may add something new, there are parts needing further development
     l0: Lacking substance
 ---
-### Description
+### {{ page.title }}

 Critique the blog entry that immediately follows your own entry.
-If yours is the last blog entry 48 hours after submissions are due, you will critique the first blog entry in the blog.
+If yours is the last blog entry 48 hours after submissions are due, you will critique the first entry in the blog.

 ### Submission